FDio/csit/docs/report/introduction/methodology_trex_traffic_generator.rst

 `TRex traffic generator <https://wiki.fd.io/view/TRex>`_ is used for all CSIT performance tests.
-TRex stateless mode is used to measure NDR and PDR throughputs using binary search (NDR and PDR discovery tests) and for quick checks of DUT performance against the reference NDRs (NDR check tests) for specific configuration.
+TRex stateless mode is used to measure NDR and PDR throughputs using MLRsearch and to measure maximum transer rate in MRR tests.

 TRex is installed and run on the TG compute node.
 The typical procedure
 is: